-1. A high-resolution structure of the "malate-like intermediate".
+A high-resolution structure of the "malate-like intermediate".

-As reported [14] crystals of avian complex II from preparations either containing the endogenous inhibitor or treated with OAA both appear to have a ligand in the dicarboxylate site identical to the "malate-like intermediate" seen in high-resolution structures of the Shewanella frigidimarina Fcc FRD [10].
+As reported [16] crystals of avian complex II from preparations either containing the endogenous inhibitor or treated with OAA both appear to have a ligand in the dicarboxylate site identical to the "malate-like intermediate" seen in high-resolution structures of the Shewanella frigidimarina Fcc FRD [12].
 For purposes of discussion in this paper, we refer to this "malate-like ligand" as TEO, the 3-letter ligand ID assigned to it in the PDB.
 The identity of that ligand is the main subject of ongoing studies of which this paper is a preliminary report.
-Now we have collected data from two crystals diffracting to 1.7 Å, although due to constraints of detector geometry the data is complete to only 1.9 Å. One of these datasets has now been refined to a Free R-factor of 20.9 (Table 1), giving a very clear picture of the ligand in the dicarboxylate site.
-During the last stages of refinement we reduced the topology restraints for the ligand, maintaining the bond definitions to avoid nonbonded repulsion but setting the energy terms for bond lengths, angles, dihedrals, and impropers to zero, thus effectively refining free atoms against the X-ray data.
-Non-crystallographic positional restraints were enforced for the atoms of the ligand, as there was no indication of or reason to expect asymmetry between the buried ligands in the two monomers of the non-physiological dimer present in the asymmetric unit.
+Now we have collected data from two crystals diffracting to 1.7 Å, although due to constraints of detector geometry the data is complete to only 1.9 Å. The structure has has now been refined to a Free R-factor of 20.9 (Table 1) against one of these datasets and is being deposited in the PDB with ID (NEW1).